wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Wavefront uses a pair of objects to create and report trace data:

 * A `WavefrontTracer` creates spans and traces.
-* A `WavefrontSpanReporter` forwards the trace data to the `WavefrontSender`.
+* A `WavefrontSpanReporter` forwards the trace data to the Wavefront sender.

-Whereas metric data reporting occurs at the interval you specify, trace data reporting occurs automatically whenever spans are complete.
+Metric data reporting occurs at the interval you specify.
+Trace data reporting occurs automatically whenever spans are complete.

-**Note:** The [custom setup steps](#option-2-custom-setup---instantiate-helper-objects-directly) enable you to set up a reporter that sends trace data to your console for debugging, too.
+**Note:** You can set up a reporter that sends trace data to your console for debugging, too.

 <!---
 ### Instrumenting Multiple Frameworks in the Same Service